Webbutvecklare-CL/CL_sangbok_indexer/README.md

 # text_indexer
-This script takes a path of a local directory and indexes all markdown files.
+This script takes a path of a local directory, indexes all markdown files, and dumps the resulting dictionary as a json file.
+- Does not import directory recursively
+- Does not ignore "stop-words"
+- Does not employ language-specific stemming